 Lane restrictions and some partial closures of the A40 at night and on some weekends will help us do the work safely and efficiently.
 Once a contractor is appointed we'll develop a traffic management plan - check back here for details of planned closures/restrictions and diversion routes.

-We want to appoint a contractor as early as possible in 2020 to develop the designs, traffic management options and proposals for the refurbishment.
+We are looking for a contractor to appoint in 2020 to develop the designs, traffic management options and proposals for the refurbishment.

 Given the scale of the structure, and that some sections are a higher priority than others, we plan to do the work in phases.